smgoesonline/Portable-Weather-Monitor/README.md

   - `Adafruit_Sensor.h`
   - `DHT.h`
  - Also requires installation of ESP8266 family of boards, from Espressif Systems.
- - User can add the below to the "Additional Boards Manager URLs" in the Preferences section by pressing Ctrl + , on the keyboard.
+ - User can add the below link to the "Additional Boards Manager URLs" in the Preferences section by pressing Ctrl + , on the keyboard.
  - https://espressif.github.io/arduino-esp32/package_esp32_index.json

 ## Circuit Connection Description for Weather Monitor (ESP8266)